coders-circle/dimension-223/README.md

 ### gtkmm

 [gtkmm](http://www.gtkmm.org/en/download.shtml) is C++ binding for the GTK+ library, used for building the main user interface of Dimension-223.
+Note that since the application uses OpenCV which uses Gtk+ version 2.0, same version of gtkmm should be used.

     # For Debian systems, you can install it with apt-get
-    sudo apt-get install libgtkmm-3.0-dev
+    sudo apt-get install libgtkmm-2.4-dev

 ### SFML